Chevrolet Tahoe: Yukon

-GMC unveiled its fifth-generation Yukon in Vail, Colorado on January 14, 2020, alongside its extended size sibling Yukon XL.
-Like the Tahoe, the Yukon will also feature an independent rear suspension, a 3.0-liter inline-six turbodiesel engine, and a top-shelf suspension option featuring air springs and magnetic-ride shocks, a standard 5.3-liter V-8, an optional 420 hp 6.2-liter V-8, and a 10-speed automatic transmission that is standard across the lineup.
+GMC unveiled its fifth-generation Yukon in Vail, Colorado on January 14, 2020, alongside its extended length sibling Yukon XL.
+Like the Tahoe, the Yukon will also feature an independent rear suspension, a 3.0-liter inline-six turbodiesel engine, and a top-shelf suspension option featuring air springs and magnetic-ride shocks, a standard 5.3-liter V-8, an optional 420 hp 6.2-liter V8, and a 10-speed automatic transmission that is standard across the lineup.
 It also gains 4.9 inches in the wheelbase.
 The dashboard will have two versions, one similar to the Tahoe while a different one with a larger entertainment screen will be exclusive to the Denali.
 The Yukon's design follows GMC's design language, with the front grille mimicking the Sierra but the tailgate mimicking the GMC SUV lineup with the lights extended to the tailgate doors.

 The lineup of level trims also expanded as well, with the SLE, SLT, and Denali now joined by the 4WD-exclusive AT4, the latter of which comes standard with the Magnetic Ride Control electronically adaptive dampers, AT4-exclusive leather-appointed seats, and stitching with a unique Jet Black interior color and Brandy accents, a heated steering wheel, heated and ventilated front seats, heated second-row outboard seats, a two-speed transfer case, 20-inch Goodyear all-terrain tires, Traction Select System with off-road mode, hill descent control, and skid plates.

-The fifth generation Yukon debuted in July 2020 as a 2021 model.
+The fifth-generation Yukon debuted in July 2020 as a 2021 model.

+GMC Yukon Denali

+The fifth-generation Yukon Denali was introduced in January 2020.
+The updated and redesigned vehicle was moved upward in its top-of-the-line level trim, because of the introduction of the AT4 that was slotted above the SLT level.
+It also featured a dashboard design exclusive to this trim.

+2025 facelift

+The fifth-generation GMC Yukon received a facelift for the 2025 model year.
+The facelift includes a redesigned front fascia with redesigned LED headlights and LED taillights similar to those from the 2024 GMC Acadia.
+Other changes include the Elevation trim level being introduced to replace the SLE and SLT trim levels as the entry-level trim, the deletion of the nine passenger seating configuration with 1st row bench seating (which was an available seating option exclusive to the SLE and SLT trim levels on the pre-facelift version of the fifth-generation GMC Yukon), the introduction of the Denali Ultimate and AT4 Ultimate trim levels, new towing technology, and the same upgraded Duramax Diesel engine output seen on the 2025 Tahoe.
+The facelifted fifth-generation Yukon entered production in November 2024.
+The smallest wheel size is 20 inch, including on the offroad focused AT4 trim.